Why Screen Children for Hearing Loss

 Otoacoustic emissions screeners test hearing at 2, 3, 4, and 5 kHz in a matter of minutes.
 An infant or child who “refers” should be examined for evidence of ear canal obstruction with cerumen, otitis media, or serous otitis, with treatment as indicated.
 In the absence of a treatable cause, or watchful waiting in the case of a serous otitis, repeat testing should occur in 2 to 4 weeks’ time, and if there is no improvement, the child should be referred to a pediatric audiologist.
 Pediatricians should screen children for hearing problems throughout childhood as per the Bright Futures guidelines.
 This means screening children at ages 4, 5, 6, 8, and 10 years and whenever risk factors are identified.
 Additionally, those children who are being monitored for developmental delays or speech problems also should be subjected to hearing screening.

 There are many OAE and hearing screeners on the market.
-Otometrics, a division of Natus Medical, distributes an excellent device called the Bio-logic AuDX Pro Flex, that performs tympanometry, as well as DPOAE and pure tone audiometry.
+Otometrics, a division of Natus Medical, distributes an excellent device called the Bio-logic AuDX PRO FLEX (above), that performs tympanometry, as well as DPOAE and pure tone audiometry.
 The device has a small foot print, can perform simultaneous OAE screening from both ears, and has a cartoon mode for tympanometry and OAE screening that encourages young children to cooperate.
-Prices range from the mid $4000 to $8000 range depending on configuration.
 Considering that practices are paid $10 for Audiometry and Tympanometry and $25 for OAEs, the cost of the device is usually recovered within 6 months to a year.

-If a practice is interested in just OAE screening as well as integrated audiometer capability the Bio-logic AuDX is a good choice.
-It is portable, durable, easy to use, and also features a cartoon mode like the AuDx Pro Flex above.
+If a practice is interested in just OAE screening as well as integrated audiometer capability the Bio-logic AuDX (below) is a good choice.
+It is portable, durable, easy to use, and also features a cartoon mode like the AuDx PRO FLEX above.
 Both devices have very durable ear probe cables that withstand breaking with frequent use.
-The AuDXis very affordable as well, selling for about $4000 to $5400.